-People with complex needs who receive care and support at home often have to deal with different health and social care providers.
-In addition, informal caregivers are often involved in the care and sometimes volunteers as well.
+People with complex needs, who receive care and support at home often have to deal with different health and social care providers, as well as informal caregivers and sometimes volunteers.
 All these people together form the ‘care network’ of the client.

 - General information

 - Supervision of specialist medical care at home for children